sape-ru/enterprise-exception/docs/hde/en/dummies/parser.md

 moderators can type an exception code, press a button and discover the real meaning so they can decide what to do next - sometimes we hide real messages from users just because such exceptions describe internal policies restrictions.

 Another reason is our user API.
-We would like to show there a list of possible exceptions codes and their messages.
+We would like to show a list of possible exceptions codes and their messages on its description page.
 But such a list must update automatically and contain FE-visible exceptions only.

 We needed to filter and validate our exceptions somehow.
 So here comes **Parser**!

 ## How it works

 **Parser** reads `CLASS_CODE_LIST` for classes to check.
 Every class from this list is parsed first then its exceptions (and their properties) are processed.
-At first `$filters` reduce the data to parse and then class and exception codes validations are executed.
+At first `$filters` reduce the data to parse and then class or exception codes validations are executed.
 Finally a formatted output is composed depending on `$options` you specify.